 Beatrice doesn’t initiate you directly in combat, instead of calling upon people nearby to defend her from the vampire.
 We recommend you kill her with either a Mace or a Reaper, as they provide a ranged area of attack, allowing you to inflict damage even when she’s running away from you.

 Just follow her around and inflict as much damage on her as you can.
 She is a level 38 boss, so this game of cat and mouse will carry on for a long time.
 After you drink her blood, you’ll unlock the ability to shapeshift into an elderly woman and unlock the plan for building a Loom and Cotton Yarn crafting recipe in V Rising.
 She also has a one-in-eight chance of dropping an Unsullied Heart in V Rising.

 Once you beat Beatrice and build a Loom, you’ll be able to convert the Cotton in the game into Cotton Yarn.

 One Cotton Yarn will require 20 Cotton, so be sure to build up your Cotton stocks.
-Once you’re set-up, you can churn out Cotton Yarns with minimum effort.
+Once you’re set up, you can churn out Cotton Yarns with minimum effort.
 Cotton is also important in midgame as it is a cheap resource to farm and once you start to get servants, you can equip them with better armor, crafted from Cotton.
-You should also be farming Glass in V Rising, as it becomes scarce near the end of the game.

 Cotton in V Rising, and other fibers like wool, exist in the game as a crop.
 This presents you with the unique opportunity to grow your cotton and become self-sufficient in it.
 This will also enable you to trade it with merchants in the latter part of the game.
 In order to grow your own cotton, you’ll need a clear field near your castle, Grass Floor and Cotton Seeds.